odoo/documentation/content/applications/finance/expenses.rst

 -  Go to the product configuration menu and set the invoicing method on all your Expense types:

-   -  Ordered quantities : it will invoice expenses based on the ordered quantity
+   -  Ordered quantities: it will invoice expenses based on the ordered quantity

-   -  Delivered quantities :it will invoice expenses based on the expenses quantity
+   -  Delivered quantities: it will invoice expenses based on the expenses quantity

    -  At cost: will invoice expenses at their real cost.